 Comments: Note that this land was adjacent to land owned by William Hill 4/ who still had not moved from Nash County.
-Land deeds of Chatham County also shows Rubin (sic) Clanton, Benjamin Clanton and Edward Clanton living in the same area.
+Land deeds of Chatham County also shows Rubin Clanton, Benjamin Clanton and Edward Clanton living in the same area.
 Since the son of William Hill 4/ was named William Clanton Hill 5/, some researchers have stated that Elizabeth Clanton & William Hill Sr. 4/ had married but that was not the case.

-It appears that the Hills and Clantons were close, probably in Virginia as well as N.C. because it appears that the father, William Hill Sr. 4/ was probably named William Clanton Hill Sr. 4/, son of Robert Hill 3/ & wife Tabitha.
+It appears that the Hills and Clantons were close, probably in Virginia as well as N.C.
+It appears that the father, William Hill Sr. 4/ could have been William Clanton Hill Sr., but I do no think that was the case.